bioinf-mcb/bioinformatics2-lab/docs/qiita-16S-analysis.rst

 This will take you to a list of studies with samples available to you for analysis, divided between your studies and publicly available studies ("Public Studies").

-.. admonition:: Question

-    Testing out how to embed questions.

 .. figure::  images/analysis_studies_page3.png
    :align:   center